ARM-software/arm-trusted-firmware/docs/user-guide.md

 This register can be configured as described in the following sections.

-NOTE: If the legacy VE GIC memory map is used, then the corresponding FDT and BL33 images should be used.
+NOTE: If the legacy VE GIC memory map is used, then Trusted Firmware must be compiled with the GICv2 only driver, and the corresponding FDT and BL33 images should be used.

 #### Configuring AEMv8 Foundation FVP GIC for legacy VE memory map